 1½ cups arborio rice

-½ cup freshly grated Parmesan cheese, plus more for serving
+½ cup freshly grated Parmesan, plus more for serving

 ½ cup pecans, roasted

 1. In a medium saucepan, bring the vegetable stock for risotto to a boil over moderate heat.
 Reduce the heat to low and keep the stock hot.

 2. In a medium saucepan, heat 2 tablespoons olive oil and the onion.
 Add the rice and cook over medium heat, stirring with a wooden spoon, until the onions are translucent, about 3 minutes.
 Add the wine and stir for another minute.
 Immediately stir in 1 cup of the hot stock and cook, stirring constantly, until all of the liquid has been absorbed, about 2 minutes.